rasclatt/PHP-to-jQuery-Validation-Converter/README.md

-# PHP to jQuery Validation Coverter
+# PHP to jQuery Validation Converter
 **PHPtojQuery-EasyValidation**

 >This class creates (and saves if required) to a jQuery validation script.
 The class accepts array values to create the jQuery parameters.
 When complete, you can save your file to disk using the `SaveFile()` method or run it as is via PHP.